 If you didn’t bring your own ball to the alley, you can choose from their provided balls on the rack.
 There are different weights to each of the balls.
-A common rule to selecting the right weight is for every 10 pounds of body weight, you need 1 pound for your selected ball.
-If you are 120 pounds, you should choose a ball between 12-13 pounds.
+A common rule for selecting the right weight is for every 10 lbs of body weight, you need 1 lb for your selected ball.
+If you are 120 lbs, you should choose a ball between 12 to 13 lbs.
 This rule is beneficial for overall accuracy and control.

 How do I avoid hitting the gutters?

-Do you keep hitting the gutters?
-You need to throw a straight ball.
-Avoid rotating your wrist until you swing the ball forward towards the opposite side of your body.
-You need to release the ball when it reaches your ankle.
+To ensure that your bowling ball doesn’t enter the gutters, avoid rotating your wrist until you swing the ball forward towards the opposite side of your body.
+Release the ball when it reaches your ankle.
 Additionally, make sure you are using a correctly weighted ball.
 If you keep hitting the gutters, you may want to try bumpers along the lane.
-You will never hit a gutter with a bumper.
+You will never roll a gutterball with a bumper.